sentinel1909/crusty-rustacean-blog/src/content/blog/2023/2023_10_11_demystifying_actix_web_middleware.md

     - a service level request wrapper
   - ServiceResponse
     - a service level response wrapper
+    - in the Transform trait there is a type EitherBody.
+EitherBody is an enum with two variants, Left and Right.
+Each variant can contain a BoxBody type, which is a boxed message body with boxed errors
   - Transform
     - defines the interface of a service factory and is what builds our middleware service
 - we need the Error struct from actix_web